Sergio Marone: Biography

 Student of law, also attended the workshops of the group TAPA and the Teatro Escola Macunaíma in SP.

-It premiered on TV in 2001 in the TV soap opera "Globo TV", in the role of the mysterious paranormal Santhiago, who protected the Crystal character (Sandy) from the frames of the villainous Charles Charles (Rodrigo Santoro).
+He premiered on TV in 2001 in the TV soap opera "Globo TV", in the role of the mysterious paranormal Santhiago, who protected the Crystal character (Sandy) from the villainous Charles Charles (Rodrigo Santoro).

-In 2001 it gained its first role as Cecéu in the 8 PM soap"The Clone (2001)".
+In 2001 he gained his first role as Cecéu in the popular soap opera "The Clone (2001)".
 In the plot, his character was lovingly involved with a girl addicted to drugs, interpreted by Deborah Falabella.
-Cecéu ends up getting hooked too and starts a fight to turn around and end the addiction.
-The novel was a success and this plot involved the public in such a way that put the actor at the top of the ranks as the most received letter in the cast of TV Globo.
+Cecéu ends up getting hooked too and starts a fight to turn it around and end the addiction.
+The novela was a success and the storyline pulled the public's attention in such a way that it put the actor at the top of the ranks as the most recognized actor in the cast of TV Globo.

-In 2002 he made his theater debut in the comedy "Secrets Only Men Have" adapted from the circuit off broadway by Bruno Mazzeo and Evandro Mesquita, who also directed and performed in the show that shot the country in the theaters of the main capitals.
+In 2002 he made his theater debut in the comedy "Secrets Only Men Have" adapted from the circuit off broadway by Bruno Mazzeo and Evandro Mesquita, who also directed and performed in the show that shocked the country, and played in the theaters of the main capitals.

-In 2003 lived the protagonist Victor in Malhação, juvenile series of the TV Globo.
+In 2003 he brought to life the character, "Victor" in Malhação, a juvenile series of the TV Globo.

-When he ended his participation in the youth series he returned to the theater to make the controversial comedy of Lauro Cezar Muniz, "The Holy Child" directed by Luis Artur Nunes, alongside Roberto Bomtempo and José de Abreu, Had 5 nominations for the Shell Prize of RJ, the most important prize of the Brazilian theater and they went through diverse festivals of theater like those of Angra and Curitiba.
-The debut, in RJ, was controversial, came out on the cover of the main culture notebooks of the country's newspapers, a photo of the ex-man of "Malhação" kissing another actor (Roberto Bomtempo), in one of the scenes of the part.
+When he ended his participation in the youth series he returned to the theater to make the controversial comedy of Lauro Cezar Muniz, "The Holy Child" directed by Luis Artur Nunes, alongside Roberto Bomtempo and José de Abreu, Had 5 nominations for the Shell Prize of RJ, the most important prize of the Brazilian theater.
+He went through diverse roles in popular theater like those of Angra and Curitiba.
+The debut, in RJ, was controversial, he came out on the cover of the main culture notebooks of the country's newspapers, a photo of the ex-man of "Malhação" kissing another actor (Roberto Bomtempo), in one of the scenes of the part.

-In 2005 he made Rafa, a diver who is paraplegic in the novel "Like a Wave" TV Globo.
+In 2005 he played Rafa, a diver who is paraplegic, in the novel "Like a Wave" TV Globo.

-In 2006/2007 he staged "Escravas do Amor" adaptation and direction of João Fonseca from the chronicles of Suzana Flag (Nelson Rodrigues) with Cia Fodidos and Privilegiados.
-They had 2 nominations to the Shell Prize, costumes and direction.
-Marone co-produced a two-month special season of the show at Leblon in January and February 2007, thus having his first experience as an actor / producer.
+In 2006/2007 he was in "Escravas do Amor" adapted and directed by João Fonseca from the chronicles of Suzana Flag (Nelson Rodrigues) with Cia Fodidos and Privilegiados.
+He had 2 nominations to the Shell Prize, costumes and direction.
+Marone co-produced a two-month special season of the show at Leblon in January and February 2007, thus having his first experience as both an actor AND producer.

 In 2006, he returned to TV making a special participation in "Cobras & Lagartos", in his last chapters, playing Miguel, a boyfriend of Letícia (Cléo Pires), forming a love triangle between Letícia (Cléo Pires) and Luciano (Carmo Dalla Vecchia).

 Also in 2006 he made his film debut in the film "Dreams and Desires", as Vaslav, a dancer who abandoned his art to dedicate himself to the fight against the dictatorship alongside his friend Saulo (Felipe Camargo).
 Directed by Marcelo Santhiago the film went through some festivals, taking 2 prizes in the Gramado.